mariusberget92/vue-laravel-table/README.md

 # Vue Laravel Table
-This is a pretty straight forward component to use for Laravel projects.<br>
+This is a pretty straight forward component to use for Laravel projects.\
-It is only a single component that will render a table with pagination, limit, search and other stuff from a paginated model object.<br>
+It is only a single component that will render a table with pagination, limit, search and other stuff from a paginated model object.\
 There are no CSS/SCSS included, this you can customize yourself in your own CSS files.

 ### Preparations
-You need to have Vue installed and be able to register the component.<br>
+You need to have Vue installed and be able to register the component.\
-You need to grab [Ziggy](https://github.com/tighten/ziggy) be able to use route names with Vue.<br>
+You need to grab [Ziggy](https://github.com/tighten/ziggy) be able to use route names with Vue.\
-You need to setup CSRF to work with Vue.<br>
+You need to setup CSRF to work with Vue.\
-You need to name your route where you grab the data.<br>
+You need to name your route(s) where you grab the data and you do CRUD stuff.\
-See example setup section for code examples.<br>
+See example setup section for code examples.\

 ### Installation
 `npm install git+https://github.com/kaizokupuffball/vue-laravel-table.git`